jafar1011/Transport/README.md

 - Post author can delete his own posts.
 - Search box that searches all posts by area.
 - UI changes and css and icons for home view.
+- Swapped to sqlite instead of sqlserver so the database will be included